r-wbr/bicep-advanced-toolset/docs/resourceOrganization.md

 ## Resource groups
 Resource containers of type resource group use the {Prefix} 'rg'.
-1. The name of a resource group is composed of the affixes {CustomerId}?, {Prefix}, {Name}, {Region}, {Environment}?, {Suffix}? in this order.
+1. The name of a resource group is composed of the affixes {Customer}?, {Prefix}, {Name}, {Region}, {Environment}?, {Suffix}? in this order.
 Name sections are divided by hyphens.
 2. Resource groups always need a unambiguous, unique name.
 3. The uniqueness of the name is represented by the section {Suffix}, or {Name}.
-4. The name can be exntended with the {CustomerId} affix, which includes a appreviation of the customer name.
+4. The name can be exntended with the {Customer} affix, which includes a appreviation of the customer name.
 These extension is optional.
 5. The environment in which the resources are located can be included in the name with the affix {Environment}.
 These affix is optional.
 6. The {Suffix} affix can add additional information if this resource group relates to specific services, like Azure Kubernetes Service or Azure Backup.
 7. If the deployment of multiple iterations is needed, the {Suffix} is used to define iterations.
 A sequential number is used to determine the individual iterations, starting with '001'.